fabioneves/backup-cli/README.md

 ## Credits

 * [Symfony](http://symfony.com): for the console and other wonderful components
-* [Database Backup Manager](https://github.com/backup-manager/backup-manager): the package that started this and backup cli relies heavily on it
+* [Database Backup Manager](https://github.com/backup-manager/backup-manager): the package that inspired me to do this
 * [Padraic phar updater](https://github.com/padraic/phar-updater): made 'self-update' be possible!
 * [Platform.sh](https://platform.sh): for the installer and [ManifestStrategy](https://github.com/pjcdawkins/platformsh-cli/blob/replace-phar-update/src/SelfUpdate/ManifestStrategy.php) for phar updater.